pcm32/metabolomics-workflows-course/run-individual-tools.md

 # Run tools individually with data

-Previous to setting up and running a workflow, we will run some of the tools manually with the data.
+Previous to setting up and running a workflow, we will run some of the tools manually with the data we have loaded.

+## 2.2.1 Go to Analyze Data mode

 You should have just uploaded data as per the previous part of the tutorial.
 Make sure that you are on the "Analyze Data" mode in Galaxy by pressing "Analyze Data" on the top dark blue menu.